nspcc-dev/neo-go/docs/neofs-blockstorage.md

 supported yet by this command.
 Please, add a comment to the [#3744](https://github.com/nspcc-dev/neo-go/issues/3744) issue if you need this functionality.

+### NeoFS StateFetcher

+NeoFS StateFetcher service enables contract state synchronization for non-archival nodes by fetching contract storage key-value pairs from a trusted NeoFS container.
+It serves as an alternative to P2P-based MPT state synchronization ([P2PStateExchngeExtensions](https://github.com/nspcc-dev/neo-go/blob/f7080f28d7088517de1d624dfdaf247f914486d2/docs/node-configuration.md?plain=1#L421)).
+It allows to download contract state objects from a trusted container in the NeoFS network and persist them to database.
+NeoFS StateFetcher service primarily used during the node's bootstrap, providing a fast alternative to P2P synchronization.

+#### Operation flow

+1. **State Object Search**:
+   Searches the NeoFS container for objects with the configured `StateAttribute` (e.g., `State`), filtering by block height aligned with `StateSyncInterval` (e.g., heights 0, 40000, 80000).
+2. **Storage Data Fetching**:
+   Fetches contract storage key-value pairs from the identified state object.
+3. **State Synchronization**:
+   Passes key-value pairs to the `statesync.Module`, along with the synchronization height and expected state root.
+The `statesync.Module` builds a local MPT trie, flushing batches of up to `KeyValueBatchSize` pairs to storage.
+If the trie’s state root matches the expected root at height P, synchronization process considered to be completed.
+4. **Atomic State Jump**:
+   If the state root matches the expected root, the `statesync.Module` performs an atomic state jump.
+The local MPT trie built during synchronization becomes the working trie for normal chain processing.

+Once state object fetched from the NeoFS container is processed, the service shuts down automatically.

 ### NeoFS state uploading command
 The `util upload-state` command is used to start a node, traverse the MPT over the